 Invasive garden plants can be hard work to control.

-But would you really want to dig them out completely, if they bear beautiful flowers, like borage in the picture above?
+But would you really want to dig them out completely, if they bear beautiful flowers, like borage and forget-me-nots in the pictures above?